DReichelt/LH23FlavAlgs/README.md

-# Rivet analyses comparing flavour algorithms for PhysTeV 2023 study
+# Comparing flavoured jet algorithms | PhysTeV 2023

 Analyses as used in [arXiv:2506.XXXXX](https://arxiv.org/abs/2506.XXXXX) to compare apporaches to infrared save definition of anti - $k_t$ jets.